dhammacakka/americanmonk/content/posts/why-is-vassa-rainy-season-late-sometimes.md

 The difference is 11 days per year.

-In 8 years there are 88 days.
-Or three months.
-So, we have to adjust every 8 years.
-Why 8 years?
+Over eight years, the difference accumulates to 88 days—roughly three months.
+This is why we must adjust every eight years.

 8 x 11 is 88, and that is divisible by 29 days, or roughly one Lunar Month.

-So we adjust the time lag in 3 separate times.
+We adjust for this time lag at three separate intervals.
 3 years
 3 years
 and 2 years.

 3 + 3 + 2 is 8 right?

-So in the Lunar or Moon Calendar we must add one lunar month or 2 pakkha to the Hot Season.
-There are normally 8 pakkha (new or full moon cycles), in a season.
-However, this Hot Season for this year has 10 pakkha (or the extra added lunar month).
+Therefore, in the Lunar Calendar, we add an extra lunar month (two *pakkha*) to the Hot Season.
+While a season typically comprises eight *pakkha* (new or full moon cycles), this year's Hot Season includes ten.

 Rainy Season comes after Hot Season, and now the rain is just starting to fall on a more regular basis in Myanmar.
 The lunar calendar is good for judging the weather.
 So plan your vacations accordingly!

-So normally we add an extra month every three years.
+Typically, we add an extra month every three years.
+However, in this eight-year cycle, the third adjustment occurs after only two years (3+3+2=8).
-This year is the year where we do this after 2 years.
-3 + 3 + 2 = 8
-Is that right?

 And so there you have your answer about which calendar is correct.
 Some traditions follow the Lunar Calendar while others follow the LuniSolar calendar (Solar mixed with full moons).

-Remember Buddhism follows the Lunar Calendar.
-This is also followed in India.
-They have two calendars.
-One is from the British Rule and the other is for the Hindu/Buddhist roots.
+Remember, Buddhism follows the Lunar Calendar, which is also still used in India.
+They maintain two systems: one originating from British rule and the other rooted in Hindu/Buddhist tradition.

-So, for this reason Vassa or The Buddhist Rainy Season starts the day after the full moon of July 29th. (in 2026).
-Vassa starts on July 30th.
+For this reason, Vassa—the Buddhist Rainy Season—begins the day after the full moon on July 29th (in 2026).
+Vassa officially starts on July 30th.

 # Is Vesak Late too?
-You might have noticed that some people celebrated Vesak (The Buddha's Birthday, Enlightenment and Death) on two different months.
-This was for the same reason.
-This year the Lunar or Buddhist Calendar adds an extra lunar month.
-The next Lunar Leap Month will be 3 years from now, so mark your calendars!
+You may have noticed that some people celebrated Vesak (the Buddha's Birth, Enlightenment, and Death) in two different months.
+This happened for the same reason.
+This year, the Buddhist Calendar adds an extra lunar month.
+The next lunar leap month will be three years from now, so mark your calendars!

 So practice well and practice correctly this upcoming rainy season on July 30th.